clementpoiret/ROILoc/README.rst

                         has to be a list of 3 integers, to control the margin in the three axis (0: left/right margin, 1: post/ant margin, 2: inf/sup margin).
+Default: [8,8,8] --rightoffset RIGHTOFFSET [RIGHTOFFSET ...]
+                        Offset to add to the bounding box of the right ROI in voxels.
+It has to be a list of 3 integers, to control the offset in the three axis (0: from left to right,
+                        1: from post to ant, 2: from inf to sup).
+                        Default: [0,0,0]
+  --leftoffset LEFTOFFSET [LEFTOFFSET ...]
+                        Offset to add to the bounding box of the left ROI in voxels.
+It has to be a list of 3 integers, to control the offset in the three axis (0: from left to right,
+                        1: from post to ant, 2: from inf to sup).
+                        Default: [0,0,0]
-Default: [8,8,8] --mask MASK           Pattern for brain tissue mask to improve registration (e.g.: `sub_*bet_mask.nii.gz`).
+  --mask MASK           Pattern for brain tissue mask to improve registration
+                        (e.g.: `sub_*bet_mask.nii.gz`).
 If providing a BET
                         mask, please also pass `-b` to use a BET MNI template.